GOBI DESERT IN MONGOLIA

 Flaming cliff is one of the highlights of the Gobi desert.
 If you are planning a trip to Gobi desert you must visit Flaming Cliff.
 Flaming cliff is just it’s a famous name.
 Locally known as Baynzag “rich in saxaul shrubs”, named for the tree-like shrubs.
 Like Joshua trees of Mongolia.
 It named as a flaming cliff by paleontologist Roy Chapman Andrews, who arrived in 1922 to excavate the area.
 The beauty of the surrounding landscape is a good reason to visit.

 Gurvan Saikhan national park is understandably one of the Mongolian most popular national parks with its iconic sand dunes, ice canyon, and stunning mountain vistas.
 It’s been home for over 600 types of plants and over 200 types of birds such as desert warbler, desert finch, cinereous vulture, houbara bustard.
-The park supports world’s rear animals such as black-tailed gazelles, wild camels, snow leopard, Ibexes, and Argali sheep.
-Most visited area of the national park is ice canyon “Yoliin am” Yol valley.
+The park supports the world’s rear animals such as black-tailed gazelles, wild camels, snow leopard, Ibexes, and Argali sheep.
+The most visited area of the national park is ice canyon “Yoliin am” Yol valley.

 “Khongoriin else” sand dunes.
 These are really impressive sand dunes reaching a height of 800 meters, 20 km wide and about 100 km long, of course they are always moving and changing.
 They are also known as the “singing dunes” as when it is windy the grains of sand rub each other making a unique sound.
 You can hike up to enjoy a fantastic view of peaceful nature.